gerlacdt/gerlacdt.github.io/hugo/blog/content/posts/classic-papers.md

 abstraction.
 Developers must always have those in mind and use appropriate techniques in order to build robust and resilient systems.
-It's good to see that old fashioned technologies like Corba or Java RMI have "lost" and that [REST](https://docs.microsoft.com/en-us/azure/architecture/best-practices/api-design#what-is-rest) and [gRPC](https://grpc.io/) via HTTP are the predominant ways to communicate today.
+It's good to see that old fashioned technologies like Corba or Java RMI are fading away and that [REST](https://docs.microsoft.com/en-us/azure/architecture/best-practices/api-design#what-is-rest) and [gRPC](https://grpc.io/) via HTTP gained ascendancy.

 ###### <span style="color: blue">A Plea for Lean Software</span>